 Show your support this Halloween by putting out a teal pumpkin and letting kids with food allergies enjoy trick-or-treating safely.

-Kids with allergies should feel excluded and The Teal Pumpkin Project promotes inclusion for all trick-or-treaters.
+Kids with allergies should not feel excluded and The Teal Pumpkin Project promotes inclusion for all trick-or-treaters.
 Please share how teal pumpkins can make a difference for children with food allergies this Halloween with your friends and family.